 While the course is advertised for two- and three-year-olds, most children should be about two and a half years old before starting the curriculum.
 On pages 104 and 105 of the teacher’s manual are suggestions for activities you might use with younger two-year-olds who are not quite ready for the lessons themselves.
 Older three-year-olds might be able to complete the program in less than a year.
 In most situations, you will probably spend about three weeks per unit for a total of 36 weeks.
 However, whatever the age of your child, you can always adjust the pacing to suit you and your child.

 Each unit begins with a Bible verse and the name of the color featured in that unit.
 “Before You Begin” gives parents a checklist of gathering resources, preparing for some activities, and Bible passages to be read by parents (perhaps as morning devotions) that relate to the character trait they will be teaching.

-A page or two of lesson plans for each week have a chart listing activities for each day plus additional notes that might be helpful.
+A page or two of lesson plans for each week have a chart that lists activities for each day plus additional notes that might be helpful.
 However, the lesson plan charts are the key item here.
 If you have done your advance preparation, you can simply look at the chart and quickly identify what needs to be done each day.
 There are lots of activities, but some involve food and might fit very naturally into your day as snack or lunchtime preparation with your child assisting.
 For example, Week 29 directs you to, “Make an open-faced sandwich using a sheep cookie cutter.
 Top with chicken salad.”
 (A chicken salad recipe is provided.)
 While there are “arts and crafts” activities, some activities do not require preparation or resources.
 For example, there are songs to sing each week (from the Sing for Joy CD), and there are activities that require only interaction or movement such as for Week 36 (with the theme “Doing Your Best:”) it says, “Encourage your child to do his best as he jumps with feet together, hops on one foot, runs to a specified spot, walks like a crab, and walks backwards.”